-Erskine College is home to over 50 different student organizations.
+Erskine College is home to over 40 different student organizations.
 These groups range from denominational groups to music and recreational activities.
 A list of the current student organizations is below.
-If you are an Erskine student and are looking for a certain organization and do not see it listed please contact either your SGA President, or Jon Driggers, Associate Dean for Campus Life and New Student Programs for more information about starting your own organization.
+If you are an Erskine student and are looking for a certain organization and do not see it listed please contact either your SGA President or the Student Services office for more information about starting your own organization.

 Student-led Campus Organizations

 Erskine Entertainment Board (EEB) exists to provide students with a varied program of entertainment such as dances, concerts and other performances.
 The EEB supervises a student club, the Hangar, which often features professional entertainers, and is used for dances, plays, coffeehouse, and other student activities.
 Composed of students from each class, the EEB encourages the participation of all students and seeks suggestions, advice and help from all in order to function in its fullest capacity.

 Intersociety Council is composed of representatives from each of the chartered literary societies on the campus.
 The purpose of this group is to address the issues related to the literary societies.